 Advantages of the Agile Methodology

 - The Agile methodology allows for changes to be made after the initial planning.
-Re-keeps in touch with the program, as the customer decides to roll out improvements, are expected.
+Re-keeps in touch with the program, as the customer decides to roll out improvements, is expected.

 - Since the Agile methodology enables you to roll out improvements, it’s simpler to include highlights that will stay up with the latest with the most recent developments in your industry.